Sharon Begley Science Reporting Award

 Judging and presentation of the award

 A panel of judges organized by the CASW Board of Directors will review all entries over a three-month period.
-The inaugural Sharon Begley Science Reporting Award will be awarded in late summer.
+The Sharon Begley Science Reporting Award will be awarded in late summer.

 After notification, the award winner will receive an award letter indicating the purpose and the terms of the project grant.
 An initial $10,000 will be disbursed once the awardee has signed the letter.